wavesoftware/k8s-coreos-config/README.md

-# Faerun Kubernetes CoreOS image config
+# Kubernetes Node on CoreOS with Crio

-A configuration of CoreOS that will be base of Faerun Kubernetes cluster.
+A configuration of CoreOS that will be base of Kubernetes cluster, and will have Crio preinstalled.